curtisai/notes/win/notes.md

 );
 ```
 ### Parameters
-lpWndClass: A pointer to a WNDCLASS structure.
+`lpWndClass`: A pointer to a WNDCLASS structure.
 You must fill the structure with the appropriate class attributes before passing it to the function.

 ### Return Value
 If the function succeeds, the return value is a class atom that uniquely indentifies the class being registered.
 If the function fails, the return value is zero.

 _NOTE_: